 - drivers and crew members in commercial and/or international cargo operations; - foreigners who have the right to reside in Lithuania (i.e. non-EU citizens with a temporary or permanent residence permit and EU citizens with a certificate confirming the right to residein Lithuania temporarily or permanently).
 Please note that visa holders do not have the right to reside in Lithuania and may, therefore, be refused entry; - foreigners with diplomatic immunity and privileges, persons serving in military units of NATO countries, service personnel and their family members; - until 26 March 2020 00:00 AM transit through the territory of Lithuania of persons returning to their country of residence without the necessary stop was permitted; Citizens of Lithuania are prohibited from leaving Lithuania unless they return to their place of residence, place of work; - Isolation of persons returning from foreign countries: all persons returning from any foreign country are required to be isolated for 14 days.
-The Government plans to isolate all persons, returning from foreign countries at designated municipal premises.
+The government announced that as of 24 March all returnees will be placed in 14-day isolation at special premises that will be made available by the municipalities.
+The order also stipulates that the same regime will apply to people diagnosed with coronavirus infection and displaying only "mild symptoms".
+The announced order received a huge backlash nationwide.
+Today, the Minister of Health promised to make exceptions for pregnant women and families with small children.
+The order was not recalled, however there are plans to let amend the order to let infected people with mild symptoms remain in isolation at home.